 That way, if someone else tries to log in as you, enter your username and password, and at the point where they are prompted for an additional factor, they are stuck!
-If they don’t have your smartphone or a physical token such as a read card or key, they won’t be able to get past this step.
+They won’t get past this step if they don’t have your smartphone or a physical token such as a reading card or key.
 Furthermore, these codes are usually dynamic and change every 30 seconds.
 So even if scammers recognize the code you used to log in yesterday, they still won’t be able to use it.

 Three Main Types of MFA Methods

-An authentication factor is one way of confirming your identity when you try to log in.
+An authentication factor is one way of confirming your identity when logging in.
 For example, a password is one of the factors that you know.
 There are three most common types of authenticators:

 To use the knowledge factor for MFA, the end user must correctly enter information corresponding to the details previously stored in the online application.

-Something You Have: Before smartphones, users carried tokens or smart cards that generated a one-time password or access code (OTP) that had to be entered into the online application.
+Before smartphones, users carried tokens or smart cards that generated a one-time password or access code (OTP) to be entered into the online application.
 However, most users install an authenticator app on their smartphones to generate OTP security keys on their devices.

 To achieve multi-factor authentication, we must use at least two different technologies from at least two other technology groups for the authentication process.
 As a result, using a PIN in combination with a password will not be considered multi-factor authentication, while using a PIN with facial recognition as a second factor will.
 It is also acceptable to use more than two forms of authentication.
-However, most users increasingly require seamless authentication (the ability to verify without performing validation).
+However, most users increasingly require seamless authentication (verifying without performing validation).

 Additional Forms of MFA